Nerdmaster/dmo-node/README.md

 ## Hardware Needs

-This node *can* run on a very low-end VPS, though you will likely need to be a decent sysadmin to do so.
+This node *can* run on a low-end VPS, though you will likely need to be a decent sysadmin to do so.
 You'll have to make sure you manage things like docker logs, disk usage, etc.

 A "low-end" VPS looks a bit like this:

 - 1 vCPU
-- 1GB RAM
+- 2GB RAM
-- 25GB Disk
+- 50GB Disk
-- 1TB bandwidth per month
+- 2TB bandwidth per month

+### CPU

 The CPU seems to be pretty idle after initial sync.
-RAM usage, so long as you don't try to *build* your image on the VPS, stays below 600MB, and the server seems okay to share it with other applications.

-Disk and bandwidth, however, may be problems.
+No real problems here, and you can even run CPU-heavy operations without anything negative as far as I can tell.

+### RAM

+RAM usage may be a problem if you run other processes. v1.0 of the node was able to run for several days on a 1GB linode with other processes running alongside it.
+Unfortunately, node v1.1 can't.
+It seems to need a full gig of RAM all to itself.

+While syncing, RAM seems to just continually rise.
+After the full sync, my node was using over a gig of RAM.
+I stopped and restarted it, and it's settled back to about 670MB.
+I suspect there's some small memory leak that is only a problem when processing a huge number of blocks.

+There's an example in the `docker-compose.override-example.yml` file that can help reduce RAM.
+By using the `printtoconsole=0` flag, journald and docker-compose use a good deal less RAM.
+This comes at the cost of losing *all* logging, however, so it's probably a good idea to use this flag only if you're certain you absolutely need it.

 ### Disk